Most Affordable Neighborhoods in Boulder: Boulder, CO Affordable Living Guide

 Whittier has a lot to offer residents.
 This community is home to numerous restaurants and shops.
 Plus, this artsy neighborhood is located close to Downtown and the lively Pearl Street Mall, making it ideal for anyone in search of a walkable or bikeable neighborhood.
 Residents can also relax in one of the neighborhood's four small parks or head to the Dairy Arts Center for entertainment.
 Founded in 1992, this old dairy plant is now a multi-disciplinary arts center that is home to art galleries, an art-house cinema and theaters.

 Whittier was first established in 1859, at about the same time that the City of Boulder, itself, was founded.
-So, buyers will find an interesting mix of houses to choose from in this community—everything from grand 19th-century Victorian homes to 21st-century modern condominiums.
+So, buyers will find an interesting mix of houses to choose from in this community—everything from grand 19th-century Victorian homes to 21st-century modern luxury residences.
 The most affordable properties tend to be the condos located on Whittier's south side.
 This neighborhood is also home to Whittier Elementary School, which is the oldest continually operating school in Colorado.

 - Skunk Creek

 - Aurora 7 Park